DevonWieczorek/DevTouch/README.md

 - jQuery

 Known Limitations:
-- Currently does not work for web, only touch-enabled devices
+- Has been tested in limited environments

 To Do:
-- Adapt for web
 - Add more granular events

 DevTouch is a super lightweight Javascript Library (dependant on jQuery) that allows touch functionality and event listening to your pages.
-This library currently only supports touch on mobile devices, but will be expanded for web soon.
+This library has now been expanded for desktop support as well.

 DevTouch is based around the TouchInstance object that accepts any legal CSS selector as it's argument.